adamfoneil/adamfoneil/README.md

 - [RoslynMarkdowner](https://github.com/adamfoneil/RoslynMarkdowner), a utility for generating C# documentation
 - [WinForms.Library](https://github.com/adamfoneil/WinForms.Library), data binding helpers for WinForms.
 I never made the transition to XAML/WPF, sorry
 - [JsonSettings](https://github.com/adamfoneil/JsonSettings), for strong-typed json-based configuration, mainly in WinForms apps, with DPAPI encryption
-- [ModelSync](https://github.com/adamfoneil/ModelSync), the library behind my ModelSync [desktop app](http://www.aosoftware.net/modelSync.html) is open source.
-This is a SQL schema diff library that can treat .NET assemblies as data sources.
-This is the main difference from other apps in this space.
 - [SqlServer.LocalDb](https://github.com/adamfoneil/SqlServer.LocalDb), an integration testing library for SQL Server
 - [SourceFolderCleanup](https://github.com/adamfoneil/SourceFolderCleanup) another WinForms app I use personally
 - [CredManager2](https://github.com/adamfoneil/CredManager2), a password manager I use myself, because it's fun to make stuff like this